-A. COVER PAGE
+A. COVER PAGE AND PROPOSAL SUMMARY

-A cover page must be a part of the proposal, but will not be counted against the page limit.
+A Cover Page and Proposal Summary must be a part of the proposal, but will not be counted against the page limit.
 It must be signed by the Principal Investigator and an official by title of the investigator's organization who is authorized to commit the organization.
-The full names of the Principal Investigator and the authorizing official, their addresses with zip code, telephone and fax numbers, and electronic mail addresses, shall be included.
+This authorizing signature now also certifies that the proposing institution has read and is in compliance with the three required certifications printed in full in Appendix F; therefore, certifications do not need to be submitted separately.